 Scoop out 3 tablespoons of dough per cookie and transfer onto a baking tray, covered with a piece of parchment paper.
-Leave 2 thumbs space between each cookie as they will expand during baking.
+Leave a 2-thumb space between each cookie as they will expand during baking.

 Depending on the texture and shape you aim to, slightly flatten each cookie ball into a disc.
-For a ultra thin, wide, cookie, flat in the center, press the cookie up to 4 mm (0.2 inches).
-For a thicker, softer/fluffier cookie give a small pression and barely flatten the dough.
-Remember that the thinner the crispier they will be in the center.
-Read my blog post above to learn all my tips on how to achieve your favorite cookie texture.
+For ultra-thin, wide cookies, flat in the center, press the cookie to 4 mm (0.2 inches).
+For a thicker, softer/fluffier cookie, give a small press and barely flatten the dough.
+Remember that the thinner, the crispier they will be in the center.
+Read my blog post above to learn all my tips on how to get your favorite cookie texture.

-After 12 minutes, slide a spatula under each cookies to transfer them to a cooling rack.
+After 12 minutes, slide a spatula under each keto chocolate chip cookie to transfer them to a cooling rack.

-Store in a cookie jar for 3 days at room temperature or for 1 week in the fridge.
-Freeze in zip bags.
+Store in a cookie jar for 3 days at room temperature or 1 week in the fridge.
+Freeze in ziplock bags.
 Defrost on the counter at room temperature for 3 hours before eating.

-Vegan: the recipe is not recommended with flax egg or coconut oil or vegan shortening.
+Vegan: the recipe is not recommended with a flaxseed egg or coconut oil or vegan shortening.